arrigonialberto86/funtime/dirichlet.md

 The density of mixture models [I will only consider 'Gaussian' mixture models in this post although this approach can be easily extended to other parametric forms] can be estimated by using Dirichlet process mixtures.
-A Dirichlet process mixture uses component densities from a parametric family (we'll use a Normal distribution) and represents the mixture weights as a Dirichlet process.
+A Dirichlet process mixture uses component densities from a parametric family (I'll use a Normal distribution here) and represents the mixture weights as a Dirichlet process.
 Let's take a look at some data before delving into model description:

 ```python